mattcooperdev/coopgarms/README.md

 #### Database Schema

-Custom Profile, Post and Comment models were built on top of the default Django User model, utilising Django's AllAuth to look after the user authentication.
+Custom models were created for the Profile, Products, Orders and Blog on top of the default Django User model, utilising Django's AllAuth to look after the user authentication.
 As AllAuth works with the generic User model, the Profile model was created to look after some custom fields that were not accounted for.
 I used [LucidChart](https://lucid.app/) to draw out the schema, listing all the relevant types to each requirement.
-As the schema was relatively simple, the use of foreign keys only became necessary with the author and post fields in the Post and Comment models respectively.
+As the schema was relatively simple, the use of foreign keys only became necessary with the category and user_profile fields in the Product and Order models respectively.

 <details>
 <summary>Click to expand</summary>